DoudGaya/thepos-apis/FIX_SUMMARY_FINAL.md

    - Test Referral Signup flow.
    - Verify that clicking "Electricity" in the sidebar works correctly.
    - Verify that accessing `/dashboard/bills/electricity` redirects to `/dashboard/electricity`.
+   - Check the Transactions page to ensure it loads without errors.
+   - Check the Referrals page to ensure it loads without errors.
    - Test Target tracking (perform transactions and check progress).
    - Test Reward claiming.
    - Test Cable TV verification and purchase.